Solomon Ashkenazi: Early life and migration

 Ashkenazi was born in Udine to Jewish parents of German origin.
 He studied medicine at the University of Padua and trained as a rabbi.
-Following the expulsion of the Jews from Udine in 1556, Ashkenazi traveled to Cracow, Poland to serve as chief physician to King Sigismund II Augustus.
-In 1564 Ashkenazi left for a post as court physician in Istanbul.
+Following the expulsion of the Jews from Udine in 1556, Ashkenazi traveled to Kraków, Poland to serve as chief physician to King Sigismund II Augustus.
+In 1564 Ashkenazi left for a post as court physician in Constantinople.

-Court physician in Istanbul
+Court physician in Constantinople

-In Istanbul Ashkenazi rose to prominence, befriending the Venetian Bailo Marcantonio Barbaro and the Ottoman Grand Vizier Mehmed Sokollu.
-He and his brother also became involved in the wine trade between Crete and Poland, centered in Istanbul, as did many Jews of the time.
-The outbreak of the Ottoman-Venetian War in 1570 turned Ashkenazi into a key intermediary party between Turkey and Venice.
-Ashkenazi held two posts during the war: royal physician to Sokollu’s wife and official physician to the Venetian community in Istanbul.
+In Constantinople, Ashkenazi rose to prominence, befriending the Venetian Bailo Marcantonio Barbaro and the Ottoman Grand Vizier Mehmed Sokollu.
+He and his brother also became involved in the wine trade between Crete and Poland, centered in Constantinople, as did many Jews of the time.
+The outbreak of the Ottoman-Venetian War in 1570 turned Ashkenazi into a key intermediary party between the Ottoman Empire and Venice.
+Ashkenazi held two posts during the war: royal physician to Sokollu’s wife and official physician to the Venetian community in Constantinople.
 He carried out secret orders from the Grand Vizier intended to bring about peace, preventing arrests of military leaders and carrying messages between the two sides.
 Together with the Grand Dragoman Ali Bey, Ashkenazi drafted the peace treaty that ended the war in 1573.

 Ashkenazi was instrumental in choosing a successor for the Polish King Sigismund II Augustus, who left no heir upon his death in 1572.
 Polish law required an election be held.
-The candidates included the Russian tsar Ivan the Terrible; the German emperor Maximilian II; the Pope’s nominee, a minor Catholic prince; and the French prince, Henri of Anjou.
+The candidates included the Russian tsar Ivan the Terrible; the German emperor Maximilian II; the Pope's nominee, a minor Catholic prince; and the French prince, Henri of Anjou.
 The entire Europe balance of power was in limbo.
 Despite ostensibly belonging to the Polish gentry, the choice of the next Polish king effectively rested in the hands of the Ottoman Porte, whose sphere of influence extended into Poland.
-A French ambassador traveled to Istanbul to win the endorsement of Turkish leaders.
+A French ambassador traveled to Constantinople to win the endorsement of Ottoman leaders.
 He met with Ashkenazi, convincing him a French king of Poland was necessary to maintain the balance of power; in turn, Ashkenazi persuaded the Grand Vizier to back Henri.
-After Henri ascended the Polish throne, Ashkenazi sent the king his congratulations, writing, “I have rendered your majesty most important service in securing your election: I have effected all that was done here.”
+After Henri ascended the Polish throne, Ashkenazi sent the king his congratulations, writing, "I have rendered your majesty most important service in securing your election: I have effected all that was done here."